 You’ll regularly drive fairly long distances, with birding stops.
 Comfort stops on field days will often be in forests, unless a restaurant or other facility is available.

 We visit low, middle and higher elevations on our field time.
-This tour requires you to be able to walk at about 10000 – 12000 feet on a couple of the days.
-You will be above 8000 feet on several days on this tour.
-High altitude nights are in Phobjika Valley (3000m) where we have one night after leaving Tingtibi, April 20.
+This tour requires you to be able to walk at about 10,000 – 12,000 feet on a couple of the days.
+You will be above 8,000 feet on several days on this tour.
+High altitude nights are in Phobjika Valley (3,000m) where we have one night after leaving Tingtibi.

-On the night of April 19, you will be staying in a tented camp.
+For three nights on the tour you will be staying in a tented camp.
 This is outfitted camping, with sleeping and bathroom tents and all linens provided.
 You have private sleeping tents but shared bath.
 Please note that all birding companies must camp in this location (Tingtibi) because the hotel there is no longer recognized or allowed by the government for foreigners and thus tourists may no longer sleep there.

 Please do note that Bhutan is working on road expansions and this means some areas may have some difficult or congested roads.
 We may need to adapt and are a primary reason for some soft changes in the itinerary.
 We suspect post road widening the changes will be permanent due to habitat loss.